Teamoreteateo/DSA2101-Project/Code.md

 supported by this observation in Plot 3.
 The `valence` values hint at a purposeful balance in emotions ranging in this album, from happy to sad.
-This blend of moods resonates with listeners who value both sad and happy songs, encapsulating the instricacies of relationships, hence enhancing the album’s emotional appeal.
+This blend of moods resonates with listeners who value both sad and happy songs, encapsulating the intricacies of relationships, hence enhancing the album’s emotional appeal.
 The critical acclaim of this album also likely means that Taylor Swift will be creating more songs in the future following the same musical palette.
 We can perhaps anticipate